Elaris

 Overview

-Cost decisions are clearer when treatment price is compared to the ongoing financial and personal losses of untreated gambling behavior.
+Cost decisions are clearer when treatment pricing is reviewed alongside the speed and scale of ongoing gambling losses.

-The right conversation explains what services are included, how care intensity is matched to risk, and what support continues after intensive treatment.
+The right conversation defines what is included, how care intensity is matched to risk, and why delaying support can increase total harm.

 What This Guide Covers